kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## Adding Audio

-Audio can help enhance our VR scene and create an even more immersive experience for the user.
+Audio can help enhance our VR scene by creating an even more immersive experience for the user.
 To find audio that is safe for reuse, try [https://freesound.org/](https://freesound.org/) or [https://www.jamendo.com/start](https://www.jamendo.com/start). *Bonus!
-Upload your own audio created using <a href="https://www.soundtrap.com">Soundtrap</a>!*
+Upload your own audio created in <a href="https://www.soundtrap.com">Soundtrap</a>!*

 1. Upload your chosen audio file into the assets folder
 1. Copy the audio URL <br> <img alt="copy audio url" src="img/copy-audio-url.png" class="print-hide"/>